 Wattage: 140W

-Grinding is measured in time (in seconds) rather than cup size or dose, which means you'll need to measure your beans out before you grind.
-This is potentially a faff for some coffee drinkers, but not unusual if you're already precise about your brewing process.
-The dosing measurements on the lid also make this easier.
+There's capacity for 200g ground coffee, which is enough for about 12 cups, and a simple turn of the dial is all that's needed to modify the grind size.
+Grinding is measured in seconds rather than cup size or dose, which means you'll need to measure your beans out before you grind.
+While a little inconvenient for some, this allows for ultra-precise dosing and the measurements on the lid do make this easier.

 We found the performance excellent: there was solid consistency across the board, with noticeable differences in texture between fine, medium and coarse grounds.
 The noise the Opus generated wasn't too intrusive, and the timings were accurate when measured on a stopwatch, too.